nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 10. The Workload Identity Manager issues a workload ID (e.g., SPIFFE ID) for the workload's public key.
 The workload ID is signed by the Workload Identity Manager and contains the workload's public key and the Workload Identity Agent ID.
 11. The workload receives its private key and workload ID from the Workload Identity Agent.

-## Host Geofencing Manager and Host Composition Change Tracking
+## Host geolocation sensor composition manager and Host Composition Change Tracking
-The Host Geofencing Manager runs outside of the host.
+The Host geolocation sensor composition manager runs outside of the host.
 In addition to obtaining location from device location sources (e.g., GNSS), it connects to mobile location service providers (e.g., Telefonica) using the GSMA Location API ([gsma-loc]).
 The process described below is run periodically (e.g., every 5 minutes) to check if the host hardware composition has changed.
 Host hardware composition comprises TPM EK, GNSS sensor hardware ID, mobile sensor hardware ID (IMEI), and mobile-SIM IMSI.
 Note that this workflow is feasible only in enterprise environments where the host hardware is owned and managed by the enterprise.

-1. The Workload Identity Agent periodically gathers host composition details (e.g., mobile sensor hardware ID (IMEI), mobile-SIM IMSI) and sends them to the Host Geofencing Manager.
+1. The Workload Identity Agent periodically gathers host composition details (e.g., mobile sensor hardware ID (IMEI), mobile-SIM IMSI) and sends them to the Host geolocation sensor composition manager.
-2. The Host Geofencing Manager cross-verifies that the components of the host are still intact or detects if anything has been removed.
+2. The Host geolocation sensor composition manager cross-verifies that the components of the host are still intact or detects if anything has been removed.
 (Plugging out components can decrease the quality of location.
 Host hardware composition comprises TPM EK, GNSS sensor hardware ID, mobile sensor hardware ID (IMEI), and mobile-SIM IMSI.
 Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.)

 ## Workload Identity Agent Geolocation Gathering Workflow
 The process described below is run periodically (e.g., every 30 seconds for frequently mobile hosts such as smartphones; every 5 minutes for less frequently mobile hosts such as laptops; every 50 minutes for stationary hosts) to check if the host's location has changed and to obtain an attested location.